freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-When Combined with `position: absolute` or `position: relative`
+When Combined with `position: absolute` or `position: relative`.

 ---

-When its parent element has `z-index: auto` and `position: fixed`
+When its parent element has `z-index: auto` and `position: fixed`.

 ---

-When it is combined with `float: left` If two sibling elements are of the same `z-index` and absolutely positioned
+When it is combined with `float: left`, if two sibling elements are of the same `z-index` and absolutely positioned.

 #### --answer--

-In combination with `position: fixed` or `position: sticky`
+In combination with `position: fixed` or `position: sticky`.

 ### --question--